OcampMaria/README-Generator/Develop/README.md

 # Sample README

   ## Description
-  <p>technologies used include Node.js, Inquirer package, and npm.</p>
+  command-inline application used to generate a readme file.
+Technologies used include Node.js, inquirer package, npm.

   ## Table of Contents
   * [Installation](#installation)